-1. Summary of significant accounting policies
+1. Summary of material accounting policy information

-The principal accounting policies applied in the preparation of these consolidated financial statements are set out below.
+The material accounting policy information applied in the preparation of these consolidated financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.

 1.1 Basis of preparation